surniaulula/wpsso-strip-schema-microdata/readme.txt

 <p><img src="https://surniaulula.github.io/wpsso-strip-schema-microdata/assets/icon-256x256.png" width="256" height="256" style="width:33%;min-width:128px;max-width:256px;float:left;margin:0 40px 20px 0;" /><strong>Does your theme include outdated, innacurate, or incomplete Schema Microdata?</strong></p>

-<p><strong>Do you prefer using the latest (and much better) Schema JSON-LD markup standard?</strong></p>
+<p><strong>Do you prefer using the latest <em>Google recommended</em> Schema JSON-LD markup standard?</strong></p>

 <p><strong>Do you want to remove Schema Microdata markup added by 3rd party plugins?</strong></p>

 <p><strong>Are you using <a href="https://wordpress.org/plugins/wpsso-schema-json-ld/">the WPSSO JSON extension</a> (recommended) and would like to remove incorrect Schema Microdata from your theme templates?</strong></p>

 <p>The WPSSO Strip Schema Microdata (WPSSO SSM) extension removes unwanted Schema Microdata markup from the webpage body, leaving Schema JSON-LD markup and Schema meta tags in the head section untouched.
-WPSSO SSM filters the webpage content dynamically, allowing you to activate / deactivate the plugin to enable / disable the removal of Schema Microdata.</p>
+WPSSO SSM filters the webpage content dynamically, allowing you to activate / deactivate the plugin to enable / disable the removal of Schema Microdata.
+A simple settings page also allows you to enable the removal of duplicate / conflicting meta tags from the webpage head and/or body sections.</p>

 = Is it working? =

-<p>The WPSSO SSM extension does not have any settings &mdash; it removes Schema Microdata markup automatically from the webpage body and includes an activity summary at the bottom (as a hidden HTML comment):</p>
+<p>WPSSO SSM removes Schema Microdata markup automatically from the webpage body and includes an activity summary at the bottom (as a hidden HTML comment):</p>

 <pre>
 &lt;!-- WpssoSsmFilters::remove_schema_microdata = 41 matches removed in 4 interations and 0.001799 secs --&gt;